Overnight Salad or Seven Layer Salad

 • In a medium bowl, combine all dressing ingredients and mix well.
 Set aside.

-• Place lettuce on the bottom of a large bowl or you can also use a 9x13 casserole dish.
+• Layer lettuce at the bottom of a large glass trifle bowl or a 9×13 casserole dish.

-• Top with the first 5 ingredients, uniformly layering each other on top of the other.
+• Layer the first five ingredients evenly on top of each other.

 • Next, top with half of the bacon and drizzle half of the dressing on top.